addisoncrump/Vitsy/README.md

    - Separate every method index with a colon. (as you would separate every method in the golfed mode with a newline)
    - For details on individual commands, please see Converter.java

+### Invalid Indexing
+- Anything that is detected as causing a possible IndexOutOfBoundsException (or a subexception thereof) will be caught, with multiple filler 0s being pushed to the stack to compensate, then the operation continues.
+   - An example of this is calling `-` on an empty stack: it will first detect that there is nothing to subtract from, and then push a zero, then detect that there is nothing subtracting, which pushes another 0, then carries out the subtraction, leaving 0 on the stack.

 ### Basic Syntax
  - input: `i`
     - push the top item of the input stack as an integer to the program stack